top of page

 4. TRUTH & TRANSPARENCY, all communication must fully express the truth at all times, and the full truth must always be made available when there is a lawful need to do so.

-5. POSITIVE, PURPOSEFUL ACTION, all action must be value adding, have positive heart felt purpose, and be fully cooperative with others.
+5. POSITIVE, PURPOSEFUL ACTION, all action must be value adding, have positive heart felt purpose, and be fully cooperative and supportive of all others as far as is reasonably possible.

-7. INTEGRITY, all action must be fully aligned with your purpose, and who you say you are.
+8. INTEGRITY, all action must be fully aligned with our declared purpose, and who we say we are.

-9. ACCOUNTABILITY, all people are to be held fully accountable for everything they say and do.
+10. ACCOUNTABILITY, all people are fully accountable for everything they say and do.

 11. FREEDOM, everyone is completely free to do anything that does not break the law.
 No one can be forced to do anything, or have anything imposed upon them, that is against their will, unless it is lawful.